jeremiedecock/botsim/README.md

 * cmake;
 * cmake-curses-gui.

-Package names are roughly the same in other Debian releases as well as in other Debian based systems (Ubuntu, Linux Mint, ...).
+Package names are roughly the same in other Debian releases as well as in the other Debian based systems (Ubuntu, Linux Mint, ...).

 ## Compile from sources